Satellite-im/Warp/tools/shuttle/README.md

   - An agent may restrict data even further but cannot restrict it below 2MB
   - A client may restrict data under a given namespace (eg in warp, friend requests or operations should not exceed 10KB, although its not enforced at this time)

+### Signature
+- Signature should constructed by a SHA256 digest, which is then signed by the keypair

 ### Wire format

 **Note: Data should be serialized with a binary serializer such as bincode, protobuf, etc. This would allow utilizing zero-copy more effectively so we can reduce allocation**